SC directs govt to fix oxygen cylinders price - The Frontier Post

 The counsel for the Drug Regulatory Authority of Pakistan (DRAP) said that a number of medical equipment including ventilators were being manufactured locally.
 There was no shortage of any medicine used for treatment of coronavirus patients.

-The chief justice expressing concern over the conditions of quarantined centres directed the NDMA Chairman to immediately visit the facilities.
+Chief Justice Gulzar Ahmedexpressing concern over the conditions of quarantined centres directed the National Disaster Management Authority Chairman to immediately visit the facilities.

 The court also directed the Secretary Health to submit a report regarding the measures taken by the government to tackle the pandemic.